This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Menstrual changes in women, including worsened PMS and irregular periods

-- Skin/hair conditions, like eczema, hair loss, acne and rashes
+- Skin/hair conditions, like eczema, hair loss, acne, rashes and cortisol face

 Related: How to Practice Progressive Muscle Relaxation for Stress & Pain Relief